-There was an article floating around the news on Afghanistan last week that got my immediate attention.
-The article had a one day life cycle and have not seen any follow ups which, given the content, is surprising.
-I am not referring to the change in night raid policy – I couldn’t care less about night raids because their a bullshit way of appearing to do something while actually accomplishing nothing.
+There was an article on Afghanistan last week that got my immediate attention.
+The article had a one day life cycle and I have not seen any follow ups which, given the content, is surprising.
+I am not referring to the change in night raid policy – I couldn’t care less about night raids because tangible results after years of doing them are nil.
 The argument for them is that the tactical situation on the ground would be much worse without them.
 I’m not seeing how it could get much worse.

 The big news (for me) was an article running titled Details Emerge on Coming U.S. Offensive in Eastern Afghanistan.
 One can only hope it was another April Fools prank because I cannot believe we would do something so utterly pointless.
 Here are the alleged objectives:

 A senior U.S. government official in Kabul, speaking on condition of anonymity, said the new troops will have three primary missions.
 First, they will work to expand the so-called security bubble surrounding the Afghan capital, which has been battered by a spate of insurgent attacks in recent months.
 Second, they will try to better connect Kabul with the key southern city of Kandahar, a hotbed of resistance that NATO forces largely reclaimed last year.

 The third mission will be the most important, the most complicated, and potentially the most dangerous.
 The troops, the senior government official said, will move toward the Afghan-Pakistani border as part of a broad push to reduce the numbers of anti-government fighters, weaponry, and bomb-making material flowing in from Pakistan, where militants operate freely from large safe havens.